BluJay131/Cost-Effective-Twitch-Controlled-Lights/README.md

 ## Side Notes

-- You can modify the bot script to add more color commands easily or customize the behavior according to your preferences.
+- You can modify the bot script to add more color commands easily (V2 is probably your best friend for this) or customize the behavior according to your preferences.
 - This project is licensed under the MIT License.